 Your rights regarding your data

-Under GDPR regulations, which came into effect on the 25th of May 2018, individuals have been given specific rights regarding their personal data.
+Under GDPR, which came into effect on the 25th of May 2018, individuals have been given specific rights regarding their personal data.
 These rights are:

-The right to be informed: Individuals have the right to be informed about the collection and use of their personal data.
+The right to be informed: Individuals have the right to be informed about collecting and using their personal data.

 The right of access: Individuals have the right to access their personal data.